2022 German coup d'état plot: Members

-Prosecutors reported that approximately more than 50 organisers were Reichsbürger movement members, a cluster of far-right groups which reject the current liberal democratic basic order of Germany and are associated with violence and antisemitism.
+Prosecutors reported that more than 50 organisers were Reichsbürger movement members, a cluster of far-right groups which reject the current liberal democratic basic order of Germany and are associated with violence and antisemitism.
 The plotters reportedly included QAnon followers and COVID-19 deniers.
 The group was divided into areas of responsibility.
 The Federal Public Prosecutor has 52 suspects and arrested 25 of them.
-Of those arrested, 23 remained in custody as of 14 December.
+Of those arrested, 23 remained in custody as of 14 December 2022.

 The group also included several former members of the Special Forces Command (KSK), including a former lieutenant colonel of the Paratrooper Battalion of the Bundeswehr, Rüdiger von Pescatore.
 The GSG9 searched a KSK site of the Graf Zeppelin Barracks near Calw.
 Rüdiger von Pescatore was supposed to lead the "military arm" of the group.
 The Federal Public Prosecutor describes von Pescatore alongside Heinrich Prinz Reuss as a "ringleader".
 Von Pescatore is said to have tried to recruit police officers and soldiers.
-Members also included a former Oberst Maximilian Eder, former criminal police officer Michael Fritsch from Hanover, and former Oberst Peter Wörner from Bayreuth, who started a business for survival training.
+Members also included former Oberst Maximilian Eder, former criminal police officer Michael Fritsch from Hanover, and former Oberst Peter Wörner from Bayreuth, who started a business for survival training.

 Malsack-Winkemann, a lawyer and judge in the state of Berlin, is said to have been designated as the future "minister of justice".
 She was a member of the German Bundestag from 2017 to 2021 for the AfD and was arrested on 7 December 2022.
 The group included at least one other AfD politician, Christian Wendler, an AfD former Stadtrat (local councillor) from Olbernhau in the Saxon Ore Mountains.

 According to Der Spiegel, the "Patriotic Union" group had "an unusual amount of money" with which they had bought weapons as well as satellite phones.
 One of the properties raided by the police, hunting lodge Waidmannsheil in Bad Lobenstein, which belongs to alleged ringleader Prinz Reuss, serves as the business address for several companies linked to the London-based asset management firm Heinrich XIII.
 Prinz Reuß & Anderson & Peters Ltd.